jamos-tay/aeutils/user_docs.md

 # Settings

+## Loop Length

+The length of your loop in seconds.
+Every script that generates looping keyframes will use this as the duration.

 ## Speed %

 This setting is used by [Move Arc](#move-arc).
 It affects the minimum speed at the extremes of the arc.
 The higher the setting, the more higher the minimum speed at the points of the arc.